agl-alexglopez/ccc/INSTALL.md

 find_package(ccc HINTS "~/path/to/ccc-v[VERSION]/install")
 ```

-If you want to simply write the following command in your `CMakeLists.txt`,
+You can simply write the following command in your `CMakeLists.txt`.

 ```cmake
 find_package(ccc)
 ```

-specify that this library shall be installed to a location CMake recognizes by default.
+To do so, specify that this library shall be installed to a location CMake recognizes by default.
 For example, my preferred location is as follows:

 ```zsh
 make clang-ccc ~/.local